The-going/evlproject/content/core/user-api/event/_index.md

 The optional variable argument list completing the format.
 {{% /argument %}}

-`evl_open_event()` returns the file descriptor of the re-opened event on success, Otherwise, a negated error code is returned:
+`evl_open_event()` returns the file descriptor referring to the opened event on success, Otherwise, a negated error code is returned:

 - -EINVAL	The name refers to an existing object, but not to an event.